Rowdy is the FACE of the College and holds a very high level of prestige.

 Rowdy puts in many hours of public relations work throughout the Angelina College service area and its communities: visiting elementary schools, parades, grand openings, charity events, and more.

 To qualify, incoming freshmen must be admitted to Angelina College.
 Current AC students must have a GPA of 2.0 or higher, be enrolled for at least 12 credit hours, and be in good standing with the College.

 The AC Mascot meets weekly to work through events, functions, and practice for game day.
 The mascot has access to medical supervision and care and a certified athletic trainer.

 Being Rowdy affords you many opportunities: early access to academic counselors, priority scheduling, and a FULL room and Board scholarship ($6000 value).

 The new mascot should:

-work equally well for women’s and men’s sports teams; and
+Work equally well for women’s and men’s sports teams

 We have a tryout process at Angelina College.
 The tryout includes: Submitting the online application and video including a game day situation performance and an individual-made skit.
 Finalists will receive an interview.